tistaharahap/bango29/content/posts/mac-to-windows-in-2021.md

 ---

-In closing, I decided to sell this laptop after only using it for a while.
+In closing, I decided to sell this laptop after only using it for a short while.
 It's not this laptop's fault, it's more to the integration between hardware and software.
 There are just way too many small things to appreciate from a Mac.

 A terminal is the best remote control ever coupled with SSH, when doing development work, other than the IDE, this is my most used app.
 Copy pasting with `Ctrl + Shift + C/V` is not natural, mouse's right click is making me grab my mouse instead of focusing on my keyboard.
 This alone disrupted my productivity a number of times.
 Sure we can remap with [Kinto.sh](kinto.sh) to make itu work more like a Mac but it's not consistent between apps.
 Whether in Windows or Linux, this is a fact.

 Only Apple who can integrate their OS and their hardware oh so eloquently, I don't think any other manufacturer can.
 Is it worth the Apple Tax?
-Well for M1 macs it's not applicable, it's relatively cheaper if you're living in country where you can customize your mac purchase.
+Well for M1 macs it's not applicable, it's relatively cheaper if you're living in a country where you can customize your mac purchase.
 In Indonesia though, that tax is real but not from Apple, from the Sellers.
+I eventually got myself another Macbook Air M1 but this time with a 16GB RAM which works well for my workflow.

+I tried to use Windows but it's just not my thing.
+The compatibility issues with Python libraries are still there for the M1, community support is still trailing but eventually we'll get there.
+In the meantime, I can live without `py-spy`.